 Having a missing tooth can be embarrassing and even an inconvenience.
 This is especially so if the gap is visible when you smile.
 But did you know that even one missing tooth can have a negative impact on your oral health?
 Without a tooth root, the jaw bone will begin to deteriorate which will eventually affect the way your face is shaped.

-Also, the surrounding teeth will shift towards the void that will lead to bite issues.
-The shifting can also make it difficult to clean in that area leading to cavities and poor gum health.
+Also, the surrounding teeth will shift towards the gap and lead to bite issues.
+The shifting can also make cleaning difficult in that area leading to cavities and poor gum health.

 Dental Implant Supported Crown